TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 Genetic algorithms are broadly applied in the testing of procedural programs.

 ### Unit testing of classes
-Unit testing of classes considers that each class being tested consists of constructor(s), method invocation within certain set of input parameters
+Unit testing of classes considers that each class being tested consists of constructor(s), method invocation within a certain set of input parameters

 ### Evolutionary testing
 Evolutionary testing requires certain steps to be implemented in the algorithm, including a definition of parameters, maximum execution time, targets and automatically generated tests.